 Attendees are chosen to receive Blueprinting training to learn Blueprinting techniques so they may immediately venture out into the marketplace to gain valuable customer insight.
 Companies most successful in Blueprinting train cross-functional groups made up of technical (engineering), marketing and/or product management, and selected salespeople, such as sales managers or key account managers.
 Successful groups also often have a mix of people with both conventional and creative learning styles.

-Chances are, we’ve shared our Standard Terms sheet with you.
-If not, please request a copy by contacting [email protected].
+Chances are, we’ve shared our Statement of Work with you.
+If not, download it here.

-Specifically, clients can expect 3 invoices over the course of the
+Specifically, clients can expect these invoices over the course of their Blueprinting training:

 If you have any questions on AIM’s invoicing process or would like to